bioidiap/bob.devtools/doc/development.rst

 .. code-block:: sh

-   $ cd bob.blitz #if that is not the case
+   $ cd bob.io.base #if that is not the case
    $ conda activate dev #if that is not the case
    $ bdt dev install .